PulseMedica/FemtoLauncher/README.md

 [X] Display terminal outputs to the user.
 [X] Indicator lights for process running -> PMServer, UI, MLServer [ ] Config Editor
-[ ] List of "interfering applications".
-Indicate a warning to the user if they're running (optotune cockpit, amplitude sw, etc.)
+[X] Indicates a warning to the user if a potentially interferring app is running (optotune cockpit, amplitude sw, etc.).
 [X] Explicit "kill software" button.
     - Currently this will look for and kill any UI and Server processes (takes around 5 seconds).
 [ ] Have the launcher show changlogs.
 FemtoDeploy would have to download the changelog information and include it in the repo.